 Golden Retrievers are very active and playful dogs.
 They’re known for their friendly temperament, sociability, and intelligence!
 They make great family dogs and are eager to please humans.
 They were originally bred for helping hunters retrieve the game that they shoot, so they have an instinctive love for running, chasing, digging, and of course retrieving!
 Your Golden Retriever will love playing fetch with the Kong Squeezz Ball, a tough chewing ball that makes squeaky noises that dogs can’t get enough of.
 It’s perfect for keeping them active and satisfied!

 Goldens love the outdoors, so you’ll have plenty of reasons to take them to the park, hiking, or swimming.
 This 30-foot Mendota leash gives your dog freedom to explore whilst still being able to keep them safe.
 Made with a waterproof, long lasting, and multi-filament polypropylene rope, this leash is super durable while being soft on your hands.
 Just like Golden Retrievers, this leash is great on land and in water!
+Here're more tips for Choosing the Right Harness for your Dog.

 A Golden Retriever’s big floppy ears paired with their thick fur makes it easy for them to get ear infections.
 Keep their ears clean by washing them regularly, and dry them thoroughly after bathing and swimming by using a soft towel to wipe down the inside of their ears.
 Vet's Best Ear Relief Wash & Dry Pack contain a two step ear cleaning formula to help control odour, itching, and discomfort.
 Use the Ear Relief Wash to clean their ears, then apply the Ear Relief Dry, which turns into a powder and protects your dog’s ears.